deohayer/argapp/README.md

 #### Example

 There are several best practices to follow:
- * Sub-class `Arg` to customize the construction or parsing.
+ * subclass `Arg` to customize the construction or parsing.
  * Create `Arg` instances inside the `App` that will contain it (that is, in `App.__init__`).
  * Save the created `Arg` into an `App` field.
 In the dictionary of parsed values, `Arg` itself is the key, not its name.